ATDevOutreach/USSDCodeChallenge/docs/index.md

 # Africa's Talking Code Challenge
+## USSD Code Challenge: Open for Submissions until 23:59Hrs 15th June, 2018
+### About Africa's Talking
 [Africa's Talking](https://africastalking.com/) is a Pan-African, Platform as a Service (PaaS) company based in 7 African countries including : Lagos, Nigeria, at 249 Herbert Macaulay Way , Sabo - Yaba.

 Our world-class infrastructure is created for developers and relied upon by businesses.
 We abstract the complexity of SMS, VOICE, USSD, AIRTIME & PAYMENTS via simple API calls and at a fraction of the cost.

 ### Steps to follow:
 To join this challenge:
-  - Got to our GitHub Developer Relations Page and [Fork the USSD Code Challenge](https://github.com/ATDevOutreach/USSDCodeChallenge)
+  - Got to our GitHub Page and [Fork the USSD Code Challenge](https://github.com/ATDevOutreach/USSDCodeChallenge)
   - Read the challenge [there](https://github.com/ATDevOutreach/USSDCodeChallenge)
   - Follow the steps to submit your code [here](http://atdevoutreach.viewdocs.io/USSDCodeChallenge/USSDCodeChallengeSteps/)